 The School Board hires and employs the Superintendent.
 The Superintendent shall be in charge of the administration of the schools under the direction of the Board, through its policies.
 See 105 ILCS 5/10-21.4 and 105 ILCS 5/10-16.7.
 As an effective employer, the Board must develop and maintain a productive relationship with the Superintendent.
 See IASB's Foundational Principles of Effective Governance, Principle 3.
-The board employs a superintendent, at: www.iasb.com/pdf/found prin.pdf.
+The board employs a superintendent, at: www.iasb.com/conference-training-and-events/training/training-resources/foundational-principles-of-effective-governance/.

 The foundation for a productive employment relationship begins when the Board identifies the most qualified superintendent candidate (successful superintendent candidate) after an established interview process.
 The Board then extends an offer of employment to the successful superintendent candidate.
 The employment search process and resulting relationship should consist of mutual respect and a clear understanding of respective roles, responsibilities, and expectations.
 This relationship should begin with the Board's policy, a thoughtfully crafted employment contract and job description, and procedures for communications and ongoing assessment.
-See Principles at: www.iasb.com/pdf/found\prin.pdf.
+See Principles at the link above.